BYLAWS OF THE

 IV.
 SELECTION OF OFFICERS

 committee will be Chair, Vice-Chair, Recording Secretary, and Standing

 committee will serve a one-year term, from July 1 to the following June

 the committee normally will be the Vice-Chair from the preceding year.
 This should be verified at the May

 It is preferable that the Vice-Chair be a new member, who is willing to

 V. DUTIES OF

 1. Presides at all

 2. Prepares an agenda for each meeting.
-Informs members of upcoming meeting at least two days in advance.
+Informs members of upcoming meetings at least

 3. Appoints other committees as necessary.